radicalgeek/SampleMicroservice/ReadMe.txt

 MongoDB gen10 - A popular NoSQL document data store.
 Note the use of an old version of the c# driver.
 MongoDB.Repository - A robust generic repository pattern for MogoDB.
 No support yet for mongo c# driver 2.0 Ninject - A popular Dependancy Injection framework NOTE: not using NuGet, but rather the mono build from the projects TeamCity builds (in lib folder)
-System.Web.Extensions - .NET framwork extention containing needed JSON serialisation method
+Netwonsoft.Json - .NET JSON serialisation framework

 Environment Dependancies: